mohamedsaaad/Assessment/README.md

 1. **Add Account API**: Allows users to add a new account.
 2. **Delete Account API**: Allows users to delete an existing account.

+### Localization Service

+- **Localization Service**: Retrieves localized messages based on the language provided in the request header, using a locale file.

 ### Logging and Monitoring